 The ALC accounts for non-lease components separately from lease components.
 These costs often relate to the payments for a proportionate share of real estate taxes, insurance, common area maintenance and other operating costs in addition to base rent.
 The ALC also does not recognize ROU assets and liabilities for leases with an initial term of 12 months or less.
-Lease costs associated with leases of less than 12 months were \$-0- for the year ended December 31, 2022.
+Lease costs associated with leases of less than 12 months were \$-0- for the years ended December 31, 2023 and 2022.

-NOTE 9 - LEASES - ADOPTION OF FASB ASC 842 (continued):
+NOTE 10 - LEASES - ADOPTION OF FASB ASC 842 (continued):

 As a lessee, the ALC has various operating agreements primarily related to real estate.
 The ALC's real estate leases, which are comprised primarily of office facilities, represent the majority of the ALC's lease liability.
 The ALC's lease payments are largely fixed.
 Any variable lease payments, including utilities, common area maintenance and repairs and maintenance, are expensed during the period incurred.
-Variable lease costs were \$-0- for the year ended December 31, 2022.
+Variable lease costs were \$-0- for the years ended December 31, 2023 and 2022.
 A majority of the ALC's real estate leases include options to extend the lease and options to early terminate the lease.
 Leases with an early termination option generally involve a termination payment.
 The ALC reviews all options to extend or terminate, at the inception of the lease and account for these options when they are reasonably certain of being exercised.
 The ALC's lease agreements generally do not contain any material residual value guarantees or materially restrictive covenants.
 The ALC does not have any material leases that have been signed but not commenced.

-Operating lease expenses are recognized on a straight-line basis over the lease term and are included in operating expenses on the Statements of Activities and Changes in Net Assets.
-Operating lease expenses amounted to approximately \$32,900 for the year ended December 31, 2022.
+Operating lease expenses are recognized on a straight-line basis over the lease term and are included in operating expenses on the statements of activities and changes in net assets.
+Operating lease expenses amounted to approximately \$19,100 and \$32,900 for the years ended December 31, 2023 and 2022, respectively.

-The following table sets forth supplemental balance sheet information related to the ALC's operating lease for the year ended December 31, 2022:
+The following table sets forth supplemental statements of financial position information related to the ALC's operating lease for the year ended December 31, 2023:

+2023 2022

-Weighted average remaining lease term 1.5 years Weighted average discount rate 1.00%
+Weighted average remaining lease term 0.5 years 1.5 years

+Weighted average discount rate 1.00% 1.00%

-The following table sets forth supplemental cash flow information related to the ALC's operating lease for the year ended December 31, 2022:
+The following table sets forth supplemental cash flow information related to the ALC's operating lease for the years ended December 31:

+2023 2022

-Operating cash outflows from operating leases \$37,338 Reduction in lease liability \$36,899
+Operating cash outflows from operating leases Reduction in lease liability \$38,384 \$10,061 \$37,338 \$36,899

+5 + -) +)

-The following table sets forth the maturities of the ALC's operating lease liabilities and reconciles the respective undiscounted payments to the operating lease liabilities in the balance sheet as of December 31, 2022:
+The following table sets forth the maturities of the ALC's operating lease liabilities and reconciles the respective undiscounted payments to the operating lease liabilities in the statement of financial position as of December 31, 2023:

-2023 \$26,540

-2024 8,707
+2024 \$25,290

-Total undiscounted operating lease payments Less - discount to net present value 35,247 230
+Total undiscounted operating lease payments Less - discount to net present value 25,290 334

-Less discount to not present value

-\$35,017
+\$24,956

-NOTE 10 - INCOME TAXES:
+NOTE 11 - INCOME TAXES:

 ALC is exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code but would be subject to tax on net income not related to the exempt purpose of the Organization.
-The ALC does not have any material unrelated business income (UBI) and, accordingly, no provision for income taxes is recorded in the financial statements for the years ended December 31, 2022 and 2021.
+The ALC does not have any material unrelated business income (UBI) and, accordingly, no provision for income taxes is recorded in the financial statements for the years ended December 31, 2023 and 2022.